Configuring Basic Authentication for Red Hat Insights

 - Your RHEL system is from a cloud marketplace provider and not obtained through Red Hat Cloud Access program.

-If you have valid RHEL subscriptions for your system, you can switch between the default certificate-based authentication for Insights and the basic authentication for Insights.
-If you are configuring basic authentication on a new RHEL system, you must complete the basic authentication procedures before you can register the Insights client application.
+If you have valid RHEL subscriptions for your system, you can switch between the default certificate-based authentication for Insights for RHEL and the basic authentication for Insights for RHEL.
+If you are configuring basic authentication on a new RHEL system, you must complete the basic authentication procedures before you can register the Insights for RHEL client application.

 1.2.
 Configuration requirements for basic authentication

-When you configure your system to use single sign-on (SSO) credentials for basic authentication instead of the default certificate-based authentication for Red Hat Insights, you provide Red Hat SSO credentials.
+When you configure your system to use single sign-on (SSO) credentials for basic authentication instead of the default certificate-based authentication for Insights for Red Hat Enterprise Linux, you provide Red Hat SSO credentials.
 SSO credentials are a valid Red Hat Customer Portal user name and password.

 To configure basic authentication, a plain-text username and password is stored in the configuration file.
-As a best practice, create a Red Hat Customer Portal account with SSO credentials that are used only for Red Hat Insights basic authentication.
+As a best practice, create a Red Hat Customer Portal account with SSO credentials that are used only for Insights for Red Hat Enterprise Linux basic authentication.
 This action avoids exposing the SSO credentials of individual users.

-When you attempt to register a system that does not have a Red Hat generated certificate, the following error occurs.
-If you see this error, you must configure your system for basic authentication, which is SSO-based instead of certificate-based.
+The following messages might appear when you attempt to register a system that does not have a Red Hat authentication certificate.
+If you see

 insights-client --register Running connection test...
 Connection test config: === Begin Certificate Chain Test === depth=1 verify error:num=0 verify return:1 depth=0 verify error:num=0 verify return:1 === End Certificate Chain Test: SUCCESS === === Begin Upload URL Connection Test === HTTP Status Code: 401 HTTP Status Text: Unauthorized HTTP Response Text: Connection failed === End Upload URL Connection Test: FAILURE === === Begin API URL Connection Test === HTTP Status Code: 200 HTTP Status Text: OK HTTP Response Text: lub-dub Successfully connected to: https://cert-api.access.redhat.com/r/insights/ === End API URL Connection Test: SUCCESS === Connectivity tests completed with some errors See /var/log/insights-client/insights-client.log for more details.